alexradulescu/rsg/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Prettier

+We use [Prettier](https://prettier.io/) for code formatting.
+To set it up:

+- `yarn global add prettier`
+- Tick 'Format on Save' option in VSCode settings
+- Install `vscode-styled-components` plugin in VSCode

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />